JustLiz297/Pumpkin_Light_Show/README.md

 # Pumpkin_Light_Show
-[Creative][School Project] Light show for LEDs in a pumpkin that starts once dark around it
+[Creative][School Project][Arduino] Light show for LEDs in a pumpkin that starts once dark around it